justcodebfdk/Carrom/README.md

 ● Exact textures of the board are also not needed but at the same time it should also look like a carrom board.

-this will help us to learn canvas using Html
+This will help us to learn canvas using HTML... 😊😊